gianfaye/gianfaye-jekyll/bio.md

 ##Education

-I studied BS in Information Technology at [De La Salle University - Dasmariñas](http://www.dlsud.edu.ph/) (2007 - 2010) under the [DOST RA 7687 Scholarship](http://region4a.dost.gov.ph/databases/scho_details.php?studid=2897).
-After only 2 semesters remaining, people are often surprised that I dropped out and resort to my autodidactism.
+I studied BS in Information Technology at [De La Salle University - Dasmariñas](http://www.dlsud.edu.ph/) from 2007 to 2010 under the [DOST RA 7687 Scholarship](http://region4a.dost.gov.ph/databases/scho_details.php?studid=2897).
+People are often surprised to know that, with only 2 semesters remaining, I dropped out and resort to my autodidactism.
 I don't trust the current education curriculum and I don't like that education is more of a business than actually being a learning and training ground.

 ##Skills